madhav-murali/FedLearning/ecg-fl-experiment/report.md

 • Uses adaptive optimization (momentum + variance)
 • Stabilizes updates across clients
 8. Why All Methods Give Similar Results
-This is a very important insight (write this in your viva/report)
 In this experiment:
 • Client data distribution is not highly heterogeneous
 • Dataset is dominated by normal ECG beats